i2p/i2p.www/i2p2www/spec/proposals/144-ecies-x25519-aead-ratchet.rst

 ```````
 Pass updated options.
 Options include various parameters for the session.
+See the Session Tag Length Analysis section below for more information.

 The options block may be variable length,
 nine or more bytes, as more_options may be present.